Free Resource

 Domain Authority

-A search engine ranking score developed by Moz that predicts how likely a website is to rank in search engine results.
-While not a metric used by Google directly, it serves as a useful benchmark for comparing the relative strength of different domains.
+A proprietary search engine ranking score developed by Moz that predicts how likely a website is to rank in search engine results.
+It is not a metric Google uses directly, so treat it as a relative benchmark for comparing domains rather than a true indicator of Google’s own authority signals.

 Duplicate Content